 Article VI.
 Officers

 Section 1.
-The officers of the CCCCIO shall be the Past-President, President, President-Elect, Secretary, and Treasurer.
+The officers of the CCCCIO shall be the Past-President, President, President-Elect, Vice President, Secretary and Treasurer.
 The President-Elect shall be elected by and from the Board at the March meeting.
-The President shall serve a two-year term.
+The President shall serve a one-year term.
 The Secretary shall be a CIO, not serving as a Regional Representative, and will be selected by the Board at the May meeting of an even year for a two-year term.
 The Treasurer shall be a CIO, not serving as a Regional Representative, and will be selected by the Board at the May meeting of an odd year for a two-year term.
+A CIO shall be elected to Vice President (Conference Co-Chair) for a one year term at the May Board Meeting.
 Exceptions to these elections require a vote of the Board.
 The officers shall serve until their successors are seated at the July Board meeting.
 Proxies will be accepted at the meetings when elections of officers are held.

 Section 2.
 The President shall be the executive officer of the CCCCIO and chair the Executive Board.
 S/He will act at the direction of the Board.
 The responsibilities of the President include:

-2.1 planning meetings of the Executive Board in consultation with the Executive Secretary,
+2.1 planning meetings of the Executive Board in consultation with the Executive Director,

 2.2 presiding over the annual conferences,